The-101-project/Lock_In_Amplifier_Review/RedPitayaLIA.md

 />
 </p>

+RePLIA is not accessed from the browser menu, but from command line via ssh, or with the RePLIA GUI (RePLIA control application)

 ----

 ## RePLIA Control application
 This is the java aplication running in my windows10 PC.
-It is not connected to RedPiya.
+It is not connected (yet) to RedPiya.
 <p align="center">
 <img
 src="img/26.PNG"